-Once your system is in place, however, the level of upkeep required is extremely minimal.
-You will likely have little or no issue with your solar panels for 20 to 30 years.
+Once your system is in place, however, the level of upkeep required is fairly minimal.
+Besides routine cleaning, you shouldn't have any issues that require maintenance with your solar panels for 20 to 30 years.
 And if you do run into an issue, your warranty will hopefully cover it.

 What Impacts Solar Panel Performance?

 Solar panels can vary quite a bit in their overall performance and productivity.
 There are a number of specific factors that can impact how your residential solar system performs, including:

 - Orientation: When your solar system is designed, your installer will be careful to position each panel in a way that maximizes its exposure to sunlight.
 If the orientation is even a little bit off, it can compromise the efficiency of your entire system.

 - Weather and sun exposure: If you live in a part of the country that doesn't get consistent sunlight, or if your solar panels are often under cloud coverage, you're not going to produce as much clean energy for your home.
 (There is a reason why solar panels are especially popular in the Sun Belt.)